cisagov/get.gov/pages/about/software-engineer.md

 Specialized experience for this role is defined as **experience delivering components, projects, tools or products as part of an engineering team**.
 This includes experience:

-- Translating detailed logical steps developed by others into code; understanding procedures and limitations of a programming language and application architecture
+- Translating detailed, logical steps developed by others into code; understanding procedures and limitations of a programming language and application architecture
 - Leading development for at least one segment of a software development project

 ### Specialized experience for GS-11